What Happens During Surgery for Stomach Cancer

 Subtotal or partial gastrectomy

 This type of surgery works well for people whose cancer involves the lower part of the stomach.
 Also called the distal part of the stomach, this is the part near your small intestine.
 For this procedure, the surgeon removes the part of your stomach that contains cancer.
-In most cases, about 75 percent of the stomach will be removed.
 The surgeon may also remove these other organs that are near your stomach:

 The end of the pancreas